cjhatch/cjhatch.github.io/docs/index.md

 # About me

-I am a passionate scientist, engineer, and bioinformatician with a strong focus on rare disease and oncology bioinformatics using next-generation sequencing.
-During my Ph.D. in the Hughes Lab I have utilized organ-on-a-chip models and patient data to unravel the intricate language of cellular communication.
-I am committed to advancing precision medicine by decoding cellular disruptions caused by diseases and contributing to transformative healthcare solutions.
+I am a passionate scientist, engineer, and bioinformatician in the Hughes Lab in the Department of Biomedical Engineering at UC Irvine.

+My work focuses on leveraging next-generation sequencing to unravel the complex language of cellular communication that drives rare diseases and cancers.
+By coupling in vitro organ-on-a-chip models with patient data, I am decoding cellular disruptions and contributing to transformative healthcare solutions.